martsipan/martsipan.github.io/travel-journal/index.md

 In this diary I will share my current activities and work process, as well as glancing into the future.
 This will be followed by a recap from earlier pieces and projects.
 In this way I can stay connected to my previous work, and take the opportunity to reflect on past events, something that I otherwise rarely do.
 So thats a good combo I think!
 Happy reading!

+## October 31st 2019

+*NOW*
+Berlin is cold, but not yet frosty, and tomorrow November starts.
+Im once again siting in my office, and its been my first week of working since I came home from Bassano del Grappa in Italy where I did a residency together with the two dancers [Sindri Runudde](https://vimeo.com/user17315986) and [Empo Enlund](https://www.empoenlund.com/).
+We are working on a solo performance for Sindri, that will be premiered at Skånes Dansteater in May next year.
+The piece is called “Paradise Bois – A Sensorial Lecture”, and it's based on a movement practice created by Sindri called Centered Adventures: *The audience is invited into a metaphorical landscape where improvisation methods based on touch and listening are combined with romantic dating scenarios.
+The piece is exploring touch and listening from a disabled body perspective, which Sindri researches through bringing up perspectives on sensorial hierarchies.*

+We spent two weeks of exciting studio work, gnocchis, Aperol Spritz, Italian mountains and bois, cappuchos, sonic intimacy and intensity, pizza, pasta and a lot of, lot of laughter. (*´∀｀*)

+*THEN*
+So I would like to tell you about an on going collaboration Im doing together with sleep and dream artist [Anne Glassner](https://www.anneglassner.at/).
+We met the first time at a residency at wonderful [Nida Art Colony](http://nidacolony.lt/) in March 2018.
+Since then Ive joined Annes collective naps, which is basically an afternoon nap together with a group of people in public space.
+Ive been playing music, or singing, to the nap, and last time I made a 90 minutes long piece based on a lullaby that was playing for a small figure of a sleeping Anne.
+It was presented at [Whitedwarf Projects](https://www.facebook.com/whitedwarfprojects/) in Vienna this summer.
+For the future we are planning a series of sleep ins: *In our interventions and evenings we create a dreamy atmosphere, more a personal lullaby – which is simple, repetitive and peaceful.
+This lullaby could take us on a deep sleep while touching our subconsciousness, maybe we could wake up in another moment when the global relationship with nature might be different.
+We would like to explore its poetic power and use rituals for a deep sleep.
+We embrace place via transdisciplinary approaches and experiments that lead to creation.
+The evenings are process based – some might only take as long as a nap others might be over night.
+Some evenings will include dreamy dinners and communicative breakfasts.*

 # July 15th 2019